 Excessive use of high heels over two inches

 Wearing tight shoes that squeeze the toes

-Over-the-counter, non-medicated hammer toe pads
+Placing over-the-counter, non-medicated hammer toe pads on the affected toe

-Icing the toes
+Icing your toes

 Padding and taping – Like the hammer toe pads, a podiatrist's method of padding will bring comfort to the area and relieve pressure.
 Taping will keep the foot in its proper alignment.

 Anti-inflammatory drugs or cortisone shots – If you have acute pain and severe inflammation, your physician might recommend this treatment plan.

 Insoles – Most likely your podiatrist or physician will recommend the use of hammer toe orthotics or insoles.
 Because people with flat feet and high arches are more likely to develop hammer toe, adding firm arch support insoles that correct their biomechanical irregularities can help a great deal.